sy2002/QNICE-FPGA/README.md

 2. [Hardware](hw/README.md): Description of supported hardware platforms, how to build, and guides for porting to other platforms

-3. [Overview](doc/README.md) of directory structure and available documentation
+3. [Overview](doc/README.md) of directory structure and available documentation as well as QNICE-FPGA basics such as STDIN/STDOUT routing, file transfer mechanisms and platform specifics

 4. [Emulator](emulator/README.md) and [mounting FAT32 devices](doc/emumount.txt)